 Waste management within the Plan area is guided by the Southern Region Waste Management Plan 2015-2021.
-The Plan provides a framework for the prevention and enforcement/drinking-water/annual-drinking-water-reports/epamanagement of waste in a sustainable manner in eight local authority areas, including Limerick City and County Council.
+The Plan provides a framework for the prevention and management of waste in a sustainable manner in eight local authority areas, including Limerick City and County Council.